 Working with online wine club Vinomofo, we used behavioral segmentation to target three distinct audiences: new visitors, returning visitors, and returning clients.

 One of the best examples of this type of segmentation is showing new visitors a $15 incentive in exchange for joining the community.
 Returning visitors who had already subscribed but have not redeemed their coupon yet were reminded on their first order incentive.
 Whereas returning customers saw a campaign about Vinomofo’s premium services.

-This targeted approach reached a 34.02% conversion rate uplift with new and 29.24% CR uplift with returning visitors!
+This targeted approach focused on purchasing habits reached a 34.02% conversion rate uplift with new and 29.24% CR uplift with returning visitors!

 Other types of market segmentation with examples